MunimAkbar/YOLOv8-Vehicle-Detection/README.md

 # 🚗 Vehicle Detection using YOLOv8

-This project detects vehicles in images and videos using a fine-tuned YOLOv8 model.
+This project implements a vehicle detection system using a fine-tuned YOLOv8 model.
+The model has been trained on a custom dataset consisting of five vehicle classes: **Car, Bus, Truck, Motorcycle, and Van**.
+It is capable of accurately identifying and localizing these vehicles in both images and videos.

 ## 📁 Folder Structure